catchsubu/DependencyInjectionTutorial/README.md

 **Subrata Mohanta**

 A passionate software developer and educator dedicated to making complex concepts simple and understandable.
-This tutorial series is designed to help developers at all levels master Dependency Injection.
+This tutorial series is designed to help developers at all levels master Dependency Injection across multiple .NET platforms.

 ### Connect with Me:
 - 🔗 **LinkedIn:** [linkedin.com/in/subratamohanta](https://www.linkedin.com/in/subratamohanta)